linsalrob/pbj_placer/README.md

 ## Who do I thank for pbj_placer?

 This is experimental code written by Rob Edwards and Mike Doane.
-You should thank Rob and criticie Mike!
+You should thank Rob and criticize Mike!

 ### What we need